 She makes sure the bags are packs, snacks on board, kids aren’t fighting and planned out the stops for the journey.
 She also makes sure everyone is settled once you get there.
 Don’t discount this role, this responsibility keeps everyone sane and happy.

-In the first world countries, there is the stigma that perhaps some parents may consider midwives to be less skilled than obstetricians; and combined with the declining rate of natural births midwives seem a more personal preference then recommended.
-There is a distinct correlation between countries that prescribe pushing and midwife’s vs c-sections and the need for expensive resources.
+In first-world countries, there is the stigma that perhaps some parents may consider midwives to be less skilled than obstetricians; combined with the declining rate of natural births midwives seem a more personal preference than recommended.
+There is a distinct correlation between countries that prescribe pushing and midwives vs c-sections and the need for expensive resources.

-Before selecting to go the midwife route, seek professional advice regarding the health of your pregnancy and whether you are considered low risk.
-Obtain references for midwives from your country’s Midwifery organizational body who oversees the credentials and certifications of their members.
+Before selecting to go the midwife route, seek professional advice regarding the health of your pregnancy and whether you are considered low-risk.
+Obtain references for midwives from your country’s Midwifery organizational body which oversees the credentials and certifications of their members.

 Are midwives still popular?
 Statistics provided by WHO, State of the World’s Midwifery 2011 Report